SurajMeena/DAZN/README.md

 - `/api/movies/delete/:id` - DELETE movie with given movieId from database
 - `/api/movies/add` - POST request to add a new movie to the database

-**Note**: Sample requests are available in `sample-requests.http` file and can be run just like postman using intelliJ
+**Note**: Sample requests are available in `all-requests.http` file and can be run just like postman using intelliJ

 ## Database
 Setup your own mongodb database and populate DB_URL field in `development.env`